 What is Petite Sirah?

 Petite Sirah, is also known as Durif and may be referred to as PS, Petite or Pets by wine enthusiasts.
-This noble varietal designated an “American Heritage Varietal” **was introduced to American soil between 1878 and 1884.
+This noble variety designated an “American Heritage Varietal” **was introduced to American soil between 1878 and 1884.
 History tells the story of a nurseryman in the south of France by the name of Francois Durif cultivated the varietal.
 He was so pleased with its verdant nature that he named it after himself, “Durif”.
-The vine once thought to be a new dwarf, small berry, hearty syrah was planted in abundance throughout California in the last 1800’s and mistakenly labeled a “petite” syrah clone.
+The new vine once thought to be a dwarf, small berry, hearty syrah was planted in abundance throughout California in the late 1800’s and mistakenly labeled a “petite” syrah clone.

 ** In 2013 California’s legislative council passed the bill HR 9 which recognizes the contribution of California’s living historic vineyards to the agricultural and social heritage of the state.
 This monumental bill aims to preserve some of the first noble Petite Sirah vines planted and which still flourish on American soil.